-Stop and gawk at the jaw-dropping window displays before stepping inside a fantasy world of high-end boho-chic costume jewelery imported from France and the French Riviera.
-Choose from three locations to satisfy your inner magpie: Peel Street, the Ogilvy department store and in Clio blue.missy – 2000 Peel Street
+Stop and gawk at the jaw-dropping window displays before stepping inside to a fantasy world of high-end boho-chic costume jewelry imported from France and the French Riviera.
+Look like you just stepped off a sun-kissed yacht with the swoon-worthy accoutrements of bleu comme le ciel.

-You might not think of popping into a museum for jewelery, but you’d be amazed at the gorgeous selection of baubles at the MMFA boutique.
-Showcasing many Québec artists and artisans, the selection here is diverse and beautiful, and price-wise, very doable. – 1390 Sherbrooke Street West
+You might not think of popping into a museum for jewelry, but you’d be amazed at the gorgeous selection of baubles at the MMFA Boutique and Bookstore.
+Showcasing many artists and artisans from Québec as well as other countries, including Africa, Asia and South America, the selection here is diverse and beautiful, and pricewise, very doable.

 This upscale, made-in Montréal company specializes in handpicked, natural diamonds and pearls that artisans then craft into jaw-dropping, I-need-that kind of creations.
-Pick up one of these from their swishy downtown boutique and up your chic factor. – 1255 Robert-Bourassa Boulevard, #1502
+Pick up one of these from their swishy downtown boutique and up your chic factor tout de suite.

-Dubuc, a master-class jeweler, kicks up origami a notch or two, to say the least.
-He takes single sheets of gold or silver, then folds them into exquisite architectural artworks.
-There’s a high demand for his sophisticated, sculptured pieces. – 620 Cathcart Street, Suite 408
+Roland Dubuc, a master-class jeweler, kicks up origami a notch or two by taking single sheets of gold or silver and folding them into exquisite architectural artworks.
+There is high demand for his sophisticated, sculptured pieces.

 Freitag has a huge fan base of bauble lovers and we know why.
-Showcasing an in-house brand alongside a few local designers, this trendy shop on the Main (a.k.a.
-Saint‑Laurent Boulevard) stocks an array of cool adornments that have an organic, contemporary feel.
-Lots of silver and pieces with semi-precious stones, and goodies for guys too. – 3762 Saint-Laurent Boulevard
+Showcasing an in-house brand alongside a few local designers, this trendy shop on the Main stocks an array of cool adornments that have an organic, contemporary feel.
+Lots of silver and pieces with semi-precious stones, and goodies for guys too.

 Birks and Tiffany & Co

-Being a cosmopolitan city, Montréal boasts the big names in jewelery too.
+Being a cosmopolitan city, Montréal boasts the big names in jewelry too.
 A stop at Birks gives you access to sublime sparklers, ooh-la-la necklaces and watches that cost more than most people’s cars.
-Open since 2012, Tiffany & Co features its signature collections (Tiffany 1837, Return to Tiffany, Clés Tiffany) and designs by names like Elsa Perretti, Paloma Picasso, and Jean Schlumberger. – 1240 Square Phillips Street and 1290 Sherbrooke Street West
+Open since 2012, Tiffany & Co. features its signature collections (Tiffany 1837, Return to Tiffany, Clés Tiffany) and designs by names like Elsa Perretti, Paloma Picasso, and Jean Schlumberger.